maxblee/clipivot/README.tex.md

 [Welford's algorithm](https://www.johndcook.com/blog/standard_deviation/) to avoid cancellation errors.

 ## What isn't this?
 (The anti-pitch)
+* Right now, `csvpivot` only works for comma-separated values.
+I plan to fix that.

 * `csvpivot` is a tool, not a toolkit.
 There are too many good CSV toolkits out there for me to be able to justify creating a new one.
 However, `csvpivot` *is* designed to play nicely with other command-line CSV toolkits.
 In just a short bit, I'll show you some of my favorite toolkits and how you can use `csvpivot` in